-Estimated Milestones: Memo summarizing and prioritizing potential stormwater improvement projects in the study area.
+Estimated Milestones: Memo summarizing hydrology, groundwater, and geotechnical conditions to consider feasibility of stormwater improvement projects in the study area.
 Designs and/or permits for selected stormwater improvement project(s) completed.

 Anticipated Long-term Outcome(s): Reduction of pollutants and high flows to creek systems and directly to the bay.